willfindlay/willfindlay/README.md

 My name is William (you can call me Will if you like).

-I'm a 🛡 security researcher a 📖 Master's student affiliated with the CCSL/CISL labs out of Carleton University in Ottawa, Canada.
+I'm a 🛡 security researcher and 📖 Master's student affiliated with the CCSL/CISL labs out of Carleton University in Ottawa, Canada.

 Here is a tl;dr for you:
 - 🇨🇦 I'm a proud Canadian